autrin/UDP-socket-programming/README.md

 ## Overview

-The UDP Forwarder is a simple program written in C that listens for UDP packets on a specified source IP and port, and forwards them to a destination IP and port.
-It allows for simulating packet loss, making it a useful tool for testing the behavior of applications under unreliable network conditions.
+The UDP Forwarder is a simple program written in C that listens for UDP packets on a specified source IP and port and forwards them to a destination IP and port.
+It allows for simulating packet loss, making it a useful tool for testing the behavior of applications under unreliable network conditions, such as streaming or real-time data transmission.

 ## Features